-- Swimming Pool

-- 6.5-acre Lake with canoes, rowboats, sailboats, and paddle boards (Stocked with fish annually)

-- > Archery range

-- ➢ BB Range

-- Fully Supplied Fitness Area

-- ➢ Nature and Handicraft Pavilion

-- ➤ Laurel Hill Creek for FLY FISHING ONLY!

-- Fully stocked Trading Post
+Swimming Pool 6.5-acre Lake with canoes and rowboats Archery range BB Range Fully Supplied Fitness Area Nature and Handicraft Pavilion Laurel Hill Creek for FLY FISHING ONLY!
+Fully stocked Trading Post Hiking trails Climbing Wall

-- ➤ Hiking trails

 Fires

 All Packs can have nightly campfire in their sites if the weather permits.
 However, please DO NOT bring firewood to camp.
 Bringing firewood to camp increases the possibility of transporting invasive species.
 Hemlock Wooly Adelgid, Emerald Ash Borer, and the Asian Longhorn Beetle are all species that could have disastrous effects on camp's ecosystem which is part of the Laurel Hill State Park.
 State Park officials also advise against bringing firewood into the park.
 Please obtain your firewood locally.
 We have been lucky thus far to avoid the invasion of these pests.
 Let's keep it that way.
 We must also remember that we are not permitted to cut down any trees on camp property.